denuvosanctuary/idSaveDataResigner-GUI/README.md

 ## Installation
 1. Download the latest release from the releases page
-2. Extract the files to a folder of your choice
+2. Put the file to a folder of your choice
 3. Run `resigner.exe`

 ## Usage